 White dwarfs are the hot, dense remnants of long-dead stars.
-They are the stellar cores left behind after a star has exhausted its fuel supply and blown its bulk of gas and dust into space.
-These exotic objects mark the final stage of evolution for most stars in the universe – including our sun – and light the way to a deeper understanding of cosmic history.
+They are stellar cores, left behind when stars exhaust their fuel supplies and blow their gases into space.
+These objects mark the final stage of evolution for most stars, including our sun.
+Plus, they play a crucial role in helping us understand the evolution of the universe.

-A single white dwarf contains roughly the mass of our sun in a volume no bigger than our planet.
+A single white dwarf contains roughly the mass of our sun, but in a volume comparable to Earth.
 Their small size makes white dwarfs difficult to find.
 No white dwarfs can be seen with the unaided eye.

-The light they generate comes from the slow, steady release of prodigious amounts of energy stored up after billions of years spent as a star’s nuclear powerhouse.
+The light they generate comes from the slow, steady release of incredible amounts of energy stored up during billions of years as a star’s nuclear powerhouse.

 White dwarfs are born when a star shuts down.
-A star spends most of its life in a precarious balance between gravity and outward gas pressure.
-The weight of a couple octillion tons of gas pressing down on the stellar core drives densities and temperatures high enough to ignite nuclear fusion: the fusing together of hydrogen nuclei to form helium.
-The steady release of thermonuclear energy prevents the star from collapsing on itself.
+A star spends most of its life in a balance between gravity and outward gas pressure.
+The weight of a couple octillion tons of gas pressing down onto the core causes hydrogen nuclei to fuse together, forming helium.
+This is called nuclear fusion.
+The steady release of thermonuclear energy from this process prevents the star from collapsing on itself.

-Once the star runs out of hydrogen in its center, the star shifts to fusing helium into carbon and oxygen.
-Hydrogen fusion moves to a shell surrounding the core.
+But eventually, a star will run out of hydrogen in its center.
+At this point, it shifts to fusing helium into carbon and oxygen, and hydrogen fusion moves to a shell surrounding the core.
 The star inflates and becomes a red giant.
 For most stars – our sun included – this is the beginning of the end.
-As the star expands and the stellar winds blow at an increasingly ferocious rate, the star’s outer layers escape the relentless pull of gravity.
+The star expands, stellar winds blow at an increasingly ferocious rate, and its outer layers begin to escape the pull of gravity.

-As the red giant star evaporates, it leaves behind its core.
-The exposed core is a newly born white dwarf.
+As the red giant star evaporates, it leaves behind its exposed core: a newly born white dwarf.

-The white dwarf consists of an exotic stew of helium, carbon, and oxygen nuclei swimming in a sea of highly energetic electrons.
-The combined pressure of the electrons holds up the white dwarf, preventing further collapse towards an even stranger entity like a neutron star or black hole.
+A newly born white dwarf consists of helium, carbon, and oxygen nuclei, swimming in a sea of highly energetic electrons.
+The combined pressure of the electrons holds up the white dwarf, so it doesn’t collapse into an even stranger entity like a neutron star or black hole.

-The infant white dwarf is incredibly hot and bathes the surrounding space in a glow of ultraviolet light and X-rays.
-Some of this radiation is intercepted by the outflows of gas that have left the confines of the now dead star.
-The gas responds by fluorescing with a rainbow of colors called a planetary nebula.
+The infant white dwarf is incredibly hot, so it bathes the space around it in ultraviolet light and X-rays.
+Some of this radiation is intercepted by the gas that the star released when it died.
+The gas responds by fluorescing with a rainbow of colors, creating a planetary nebula.
 These nebulae – like the Ring Nebula in the constellation Lyra the Harp – give us a peek into our sun’s future.

-The white dwarf now has before it a long, quiet future.
-As the trapped heat trickles out, it slowly cools and dims.
+The white dwarf now has a long, quiet future ahead of it.
+As trapped heat trickles out, it slowly cools and dims.
 Eventually it will become an inert lump of carbon and oxygen floating invisibly in space: a black dwarf.
-But the universe isn’t old enough for any black dwarfs to have formed.
-The first white dwarfs born in the earliest generations of stars are still, 14 billion years later, cooling off.
-The coolest white dwarfs we know of, with temperature around 4,000 degrees Celsius (7,000 degrees Fahrenheit), may also be some of the oldest relics in the cosmos.
+However, the universe isn’t old enough for any black dwarfs to have formed.
+The white dwarfs born from the earliest generations of stars are still cooling off, 14-billion-years later.
+So the coolest white dwarfs we know of, with temperatures around 4,000 degrees Celsius (7,000 degrees Fahrenheit), may also be some of the oldest relics in the cosmos.

-But not all white dwarfs go quietly into the night.
-White dwarfs that orbit other stars lead to highly explosive phenomena.
-The white dwarf starts things off by siphoning gas off its companion.
-Hydrogen is transferred across a gaseous bridge and spilled onto the white dwarf’s surface.
-As the hydrogen accumulates, its temperature and density reach a flash point where the entire shell of newly acquired fuel violently fuses releasing a tremendous amount of energy.
-This flash, called a nova, causes the white dwarf to briefly flare with the brilliance of 50,000 suns and then slowly fade back into obscurity.
+While solitary white dwarfs fade gradually, a white dwarf that orbits another star is highly explosive.
+It siphons gas from its companion, with hydrogen passing across a gaseous bridge and spilling onto the white dwarf’s surface.
+And as the hydrogen accumulates, its temperature and density eventually reaches a flash point.
+The entire shell of newly acquired fuel violently fuses and releases a tremendous amount of energy in a nova.
+The white dwarf flares briefly with the brilliance of 50,000 to 100,000 suns, and then slowly fades back into obscurity.

-If the gas collects fast enough, however, it can push the entire white dwarf past a critical point.
-Rather than a thin shell of fusion, the whole star can suddenly come back to life.
-Unregulated, the violent release of energy detonates the white dwarf.
-The entire stellar core is obliterated in one of the most energetic events in the universe: a Type 1a supernova.
-In one second, the white dwarf releases as much energy as the sun does in its entire 10 billion year lifetime.
-For weeks or months, it can even outshine an entire galaxy.
+However, if the gas collects fast enough, it can push the white dwarf past a critical point.
+Then, rather than creating a thin shell of fusion, it brings the star suddenly back to life.
+Unregulated, the violent release of energy obliterates the stellar core in one of the most energetic events in the universe: a Type 1a supernova.
+The absolute luminosity of the supernova is 5-billion-times brighter than the sun.
+For weeks or months, it can outshine even an entire galaxy.

 Such brilliance makes Type 1a supernovae visible from across the universe.
-Astronomers use them as “standard candles” to measure distances to the farthest reaches of the cosmos.
-Observations of detonating white dwarfs in distant galaxies led to a discovery that netted the 2011 Nobel prize in physics: the expansion of the universe is accelerating.
-Dead stars have breathed life into our most fundamental assumptions about the nature of time and space.
+Astronomers use them as standard candles to measure distances to the farthest reaches of the cosmos.
+Observations of detonating white dwarfs in distant galaxies led to a Nobel Prize-winning discovery: the expansion of the universe is accelerating.
+So dead stars have breathed life into our most fundamental assumptions about the nature of time and space.